siwinter/BT-Mesh-Lamp-Control/README.md

 First of all you neet to provision and configure lamp and ESP32.

-At least generic switch on off and lightness models of server and client have to be configured with same app key.

-Lamp needs to publish states (on/off ot lightness) to address or ESP (or address 0xffff for all) to provide ESP32 with its address.

 >**Notes:**
 >
 >1.
 The NetKey index and AppKey index are fixed to 0x0000 in this demo.